departement-maine-et-loire/transferticketentity/README.md

 ## Documentation

-This plugin is documented [here](https://github.com/departement-maine-et-loire/transferticketentity/blob/master/README.md)
+To configure entity transfer prerequisites :

+- Allow transfer function : defines whether transfer is allowed to the entity and associated groups
+- Assigned group required to make a transfer :
+    - Defines whether the transferred ticket must be assigned to a group.
+    - If not, the choice "none" will appear in the target group list and must be selected.
+    - If the ticket is sent to an entity without a group, it will be considered "new"
+- Justification required to make a transfer :
+    - If yes, the input field is displayed with a red highlighting.
+    - If no, it will appear with a blue highlighting, but the input field will remain active if required.

-## How to set up the plugin
+## Where set up the plugin

-You can configure access rights to the plugin in profile administration
+You can configure access rights to the plugin in profile administration.
+The transfer prerequisites are managed in the entity administration.

 ## Compatibility

-This plugin has been tested up to GLPI version 10.0.9
+This plugin has been tested up to GLPI version 10.0.10